tzintzuni/splitfasta/README.md

 **Usage:**

 ```
-python3 split_fasta.py --chunks N <FASTA>
+python3 split_fasta.py --chunks N [--prefix /output/path] <FASTA>
-python3 split_fasta.py --sequences N <FASTA>
+python3 split_fasta.py --sequences N [--prefix /output/path] <FASTA>
 ```

-Output is in the same location as the input <FASTA> file with .partN appended to the filenames
+Output is in the same location as the input <FASTA> file unless specified with [--prefix|-p] option.
+Output files will retain the same original filename with a suffix of `.partN` appended to the filenames where `N` is the non-padded serial chunk number.

-Concatenating the '.part' files in order will reconstruct the original file.
+Concatenating the '.part' files in order of `N` will reconstruct the original file.